What Made Me Choose Driver Booster Over DriverMax (And Stick With It)

 DriverMax will also back up and restore your drivers in the free version, but that's honestly meaningless when it's not a true backup.

-If you do manage to find the default location, and you'll need to turn on hidden files to do it, they're not clearly labeled with DriverMax.
-So while the files can be copied to a backup location, you'll need to copy them back after you do a fresh install of Windows and hope that DriverMax will recognize them.
+If you do manage to find the default location, you'll need to turn on hidden files to do so.
+They're not clearly labeled with DriverMax.
+So, while the files can be copied to a backup location, you'll need to copy them back after you do a fresh install of Windows and hope that DriverMax will recognize them.

 Cleans Up What You Actually Don’t Need Anymore

 Driver Booster also includes a feature that’s easy to overlook but incredibly useful—it cleans up what it calls invalid device data.
-This isn’t just old drivers for disconnected devices; it includes previous versions of drivers that hang around after an update.
+This includes previous versions of drivers that hang around after an update, not just old drivers for disconnected devices.

 When Windows Update does this, it keeps these files "just in case," but they tend to accumulate, take up quite a bit of space, and cause clutter.